 - Interest Rate: 10.9% to 18.9% variable for purchases and balance transfers

-- Honest Feedback: If you have excellent credit and carry a balance, this is a straightforward choice.
+- Honest Feedback: If you have excellent or good credit and carry a balance, this is a straightforward choice.
 The APR range is definitely on the low end when you compare it to most reward cards (which usually come with higher rates).
-Last but not least, you get 0% intro APR on both purchases and balance transfers until March 2015.
+Last but not least, you get 0% intro APR on both purchases and balance transfers until May 2015.

 - Go here to learn more